 Other signs and symptoms you might experience include:

-- difficulty breathing, which is due to paralysis
+- difficulty breathing, which is due to paralysis of the diaphragm

 - a severe increase in blood pressure

-- a headache, which may be partially due to a
+- a headache, which may be partially due to a change in blood pressure

 - a fever

 Regardless, anyone who has been bitten, or who suspects they’ve been bitten by a black widow spider, should seek medical treatment immediately.

 Black widow spiders are reclusive and not aggressive.
 They’ll never seek you out to bite you.
-Instead, they only bite in self-defense or when
+Instead, they only bite in self-defense or when they feel threatened.

 Black widow spiders live in dark, hidden spots, such as in piles of rocks, leaves, or wood.
 Don’t move or disturb these piles without wearing gloves, as you might accidentally touch a black widow spider and get bitten.

 You should also wear gloves when you’re moving things out of dark corners in garages or basements.
 Black widow spiders may live in these areas.

-These spiders might also hide in a variety of other dark places,
+These spiders might also hide in a variety of other dark places, such as:

-- inside your shoes, especially if they’re stored
+- inside your shoes, especially if they’re stored somewhere dark

 - in piles of unused blankets